Still Photography and Permits On US and California Public Land

 usually differs little, if at all, from that of a serious

-The impact of the activity often is so low that it’s
+The impact of the activity is often so low that it’s

 nearly invisible, and not even considered when regulations